COVID-19 Response Information – CanIL Classes Remain Fully Online

 Q. Are you anticipating that, at some point, students will have to attend in-person to take classes at CanIL?

 It is almost certain that CanIL will never become a totally online program.
 In the coming years, many of our courses will be offered in various modalities.
-However, once pandemic restrictions are lifted and students are able to travel and attend on-campus classes, we expect that some of our courses will then be available only as F2F.
+However, once pandemic restrictions are lifted and students are able to travel and attend on-campus classes, we expect that most of our courses will then be available only as F2F.

 Q. How is course delivery prioritized at CanIL?

 CanIL’s course delivery goals in general – regardless of a pandemic or other unusual circumstances – are prioritized as follows:

 - We aim to design and provide courses in ways that will achieve the best possible learning outcomes for our students.

 - We are willing to redirect some of our resources as necessary to serve students who are unable to move to the Langley area, or are here but are unable to attend in-person classes because of the ongoing pandemic.

 - On a case-by-case basis for some courses, we are willing to consider remote students engaged in language-related field work and for whom it is impossible or very difficult to come to campus.
 When our Admissions team receives such a request, they will direct it to the Course Head or to the VP of Academic Affairs.

 - If a course offers an option for remote students on the basis of #2 or #3 above, and a student wishes to take that course remotely because it is more convenient (for example, to live at home, or to continue being employed part-time, etc.), we will consider allowing them to enroll on a case-by-case basis.
 In such a case (i.e., taking the course remotely for the sake of convenience rather than necessity), we may be unable to confirm enrollment in a particular course until two weeks before the course is scheduled to begin.